sensu/sensu-docs/content/sensu-go/6.7/api/core/entities.md

 ### Example {#entitiesentity-put-example}

 In the following example, an HTTP PUT request is submitted to the `/entities/:entity` API endpoint to update the entity named `sensu-centos`.
-The request includes the updated entity definition in the request body and returns a successful `HTTP 200 OK` response.
+The request includes the updated entity definition in the request body:

 {{< code shell >}}
 curl -X PUT \